sairatabassum/Graph_Algorithm/Knight on chessboard/README.md

 6. Pop from the queue, store the value before pop then check the (x, y) co-ordinates is equal to target position

-7. Visit all the possible locations from current cells , increase the distance if its not visited and inside the board
+7. Visit all the possible locations from current cell , increase the distance if its not visited and inside the board

 ```